General Transfer Information

 The first step is to decide on your career goals and program of study.
 It is important to establish your long-term goals as soon as possible because WHAT you study may influence WHERE you transfer and WHEN it is best to go there.
 Bay College offers interest and personality testing to help with these decisions.
 See Student Services for assistance in interpreting these instruments.
 Many resources are available online.
 Faculty advisors are another resource; they have expertise in their individual fields.

 Choosing a college or university depends on many factors: location, size, cost, reputation, and degree offerings are a few.
 Does the school offer the program suitable for your chosen career?
 Does it offer scholarships and other financial aid for transfer students?
 Are there quotas, waiting lists or other limitations for admission to your selected program?
 Is housing available on or off campus?
 You may not be able to find an institution that has everything you desire, so prioritize your needs.
 What is most important?
 Explore and visit college campuses.
-See the Director of Transfer & Student Advising or your faculty advisor for assistance with these questions.
+See your co-advisor or faculty advisor for assistance with these questions.

 Find out the deadlines to apply for admission and financial aid.
 Some programs will require that you also apply to a particular department, school or college within the university.
 Consider whether or not you should complete your associate’s degree and the Michigan Transfer Agreement (MTA) before you transfer to your chosen university.
 Some programs have lower division, introductory-level prerequisite courses for which Bay has no equivalent, so it may be to your advantage to transfer early.
 Other universities encourage or require both a Bay College degree and the MTA on your transcript to be eligible for certain programs or scholarships.
 WHEN you should transfer will depend on your individual circumstances and should be discussed with the Director of Transfer & Student Advising, your faculty advisor, and your transfer institution.